Don’t Make it Sink or Swim: Orienting New Board Members

 Why Job Descriptions Are the Keystone of Your Volunteer Program

-To treat your volunteers with the respect they deserve, first think strategically about the different roles they play within your organization.
+To treat your volunteers with the respect they deserve, think strategically about their roles within your organization.
 Next, create proper job descriptions. […]

 Go to Top